mattbator/ts2019/veeam/veeam.rst

 What are the key things you should know about **Veeam** and the **Backup Proxy for AHV**?

 - Veeam is a widely adopted backup technology that features native support for Nutanix AHV.

+- The Veeam Backup Proxy for AHV provides a standalone HTML5 UI for Nutanix administrators to quickly perform backup and restore operations without access to the Veeam Backup & Replication Console.

-- Veeam provides agentless VM backup.
+- Veeam provides agentless VM backup, integrating directly with Nutanix snapshots via API.

 - Veeam has advanced restore capabilities including support for file level restore, Microsoft Active Directory, Microsoft Exchange, Microsoft SQL Server, and Oracle.

-- Need

-- Better

-- Stuff

-- Here

 Getting Connected
 +++++++++++++++++